ifti-khan/ifti-khan-portfolio/README.md

 * As a web developer, I want to able to see some social media links, so that I can follow this developer through social media if in the future I want to collaborate with this developer.

 * As a recruiter/employer/contractor, I want to be able to see live links to other projects, so that I can see the level of development and skills this developer has to offer.

-* As a website visitor, I want the website to have a good colour scheme and layout, so that the viewing experience is welcoming and the layout not too confusing to navigate around or understand.

 ## Wireframes